Lennox sisters: Louisa (1743–1821)

 Louise Augusta Lennox was born on 5 December 1743.
-On the death of her father in 1750 and mother in 1751, when she was eight years old, she went to Ireland to live with her elder sister Emily in accordance with the provisions of her father's will.
-In 1758 she married Thomas Conolly, of Castletown, County Kildare, becoming Louise Conolly.
+On the deaths of her father, in 1750, and mother in 1751, when she was eight years old, she went to Ireland to live with her elder sister, Emily, in accordance with the provisions of her father's will.
+In 1758, she married Thomas Conolly, of Castletown, County Kildare, becoming Louise Conolly.
 The couple had no children.
 Louisa was involved in charitable works in Castletown, including the building of an industrial school and several other buildings.
 She managed her husband's estate after his death.

 Sarah (1745–1826)

 Sarah Lennox was raised in Ireland by her sister Emily, in accordance with the provisions of her father's will, her parents having died when she was six years old.
-She caught the eye of the young Prince of Wales, later George III, who after ascending the throne hinted that he was considering her as a wife but never proposed.
-In 1762 she married Charles Bunbury.
+She caught the eye of the young Prince of Wales, later George III, who, after ascending the throne, hinted that he was considering her as a wife but never proposed.
+In 1762, she married Charles Bunbury.
 They had no issue.
 Lady Sarah embarked on an adulterous affair with Lord William Gordon and bore him a daughter, called Louisa Bunbury, in 1768.
 Bunbury divorced her in 1776.
-In 1781, Lady Sarah contracted a much happier second marriage with Hon.
+In 1781, Lady Sarah contracted a much- happier second marriage with Hon.
 George Napier, by whom she had eight children.